Looking for simple laundry tips to help your clothes last longer? Here are 14 simple tips you can use today.

 Here are 14 laundry tips to help your clothes last longer.

-(total aside: I’m really writing this for the twins at college.
-If you have a college student this would be the perfect post to send to them.)
+(total aside: I’m really writing this for the twins to take to their apartment next year—so if you have a college student this would be the perfect post to send to them.)

 14 Laundry Tips to Make Your Clothes Last Longer